 This is a difficult question to answer without knowing the facts of your case and what the letter from the consulate says.
 I would recommend contacting an immigration attorney, because crimes involving moral turpitude are not the only reason visas can get cancelled.
 For example, since November of...Read more »

 Came to US August 2014, visited Canada for about a month and returned to US December 2014.
 My husband is a US citizen, as is my mother although she's a landed immigrant in Canada for over 30 years.
-I want to visit Canada briefly and my husband and I plan to move there in about a year and would like...
+I want to visit Canada briefly and my husband and I plan to move there in about a year and would...
 Read more »

 The father can file an I-130 on the son's behalf, but he cannot do a one-step adjustment of status petition because a visa number is not immediately available.
 However, it would be a good idea to check to make sure the son did not derive citizenship from the father.
-Also, beware that filing an...Read more »
+Also, beware that filing...Read more »

 I'm US citizen, my parents GC holder.
 What's quickest way to get GC for my sister (Divorced, Over 21,born and live in India).
 Who should file I-130 for my sister to get GC quick, Should I file or my parents?